azmigueldario/cf_seed_2023/notebook/2023_cf_seed_grant.md

 ### 20230317

-- Searched and selected a proper CF dataset for lung shotgun metagenomes
+- Searched and selected a proper CF dataset for lung shotgun metagenomesq
 - Cleaned design of laboratory notebook
 - Prepared accession list and metadata files in Github repo
 - Created, troubleshooted and ran script to download all raw data files